rtk-incubator/rtk-query/docs/api/createApi.md

 #### middleware

 This is a standard redux middleware and is responsible for things like [polling](../concepts/polling), [garbage collection](#keepunuseddatafor) and a handful of other things.
 Make sure it's [included in your store](../introduction/quick-start#add-the-service-to-your-store).

+#### reducer

+A standard redux reducer that enables core functionality.
+Make sure it's [included in your store](../introduction/quick-start#add-the-service-to-your-store).

 #### actions